✓ Updated April 2026

 Uber/Ride-sharing Apps

-Public and private boats (lanchas) are the primary way to travel between the villages surrounding Lake Atitlán.
-They offer stunning views of the volcanoes and the lake.
+Public ferries (lanchas) are the primary mode of transport between the villages surrounding Lake Atitlán, such as Panajachel, San Pedro La Laguna, and Santiago Atitlán.
+They offer stunning views of the volcanoes.

 Rental Cars

-Renting a car offers the most flexibility, especially if you plan to explore off-the-beaten-path areas or have a tight schedule.
+Renting a car gives you the most flexibility, especially if you plan to explore off-the-beaten-path areas or have a tight schedule.
 However, driving in Guatemala can be challenging.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.